christosnc/reveal-effect.js/README.md

 # reveal-effect.js

-A Javascript implementation of the Windows 10 border reveal effect on buttons.
+A Javascript implementation of the Windows 10 border reveal effect.
+Check it out [here](https://christosnc.github.io/reveal-effect.js/).

 How to use:
 -------------